75 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the study team or your healthcare provider.

-Is mobile health-supported exercise therapy safe for people with peripheral artery disease?
+What prior data suggests that this mobile health-supported exercise therapy is safe for Veterans with peripheral artery disease?

 Who Is on the Research Team?